 We can hardly believe it's been over nine years since the drab old Coal Office building on Maple Avenue was converted into a cafe, opening first as the Queen of Tarts.
 The latest incarnation, the Coal Yard Cafe, offers tempting breakfasts and lunches with lots of comfortable seating.

 This fireplace will be popular over the winter!If you haven't been by since the Queen of Tarts days, you may be astonished at the roomy new interior, which has counter and stools, plus tables and chairs, and big cushioned armchairs by the cast iron fireplace, in an addition to the building added a few years ago.
 The kitchen area has been expanded, as well, with a proper stove and plenty of prep space for real cooking.

+Plan on spending $5-12 for a meal.
 Watch the Coal Yard's Facebook or Twitter for daily specials, call them at 607-277-0734, or visit 143 Maple Avenue and tell them you heard about them here.

 For more, follow 14850 Dining on Facebook and Twitter.